Skip to Content

 Housing and Feeding Requirements

-Follow smart snake feeding tips: offer appropriately-sized prey every 7-10 days, and store food properly to maintain consistent feeding techniques.
+Follow smart feeding techniques: offer appropriately-sized prey every 7-10 days, maintaining consistent nutrition for your growing companion.

 Growth Rate and Shedding